 What is “Credit”?

-Credit is the process of one party receiving financial (or other) resources of value from another party and repaying at a later date.
-The most common form is bank credit, where a bank lends money to a borrower who is then obligated to make scheduled or periodic interest payments and repay the principal upon maturity to them.
+Credit is the process of one party receiving financial or other resources of value from another party and repaying at a later date.
+The most common form of credit is bank credit, where a bank lends money to a borrower who is obligated to make scheduled or periodic interest payments and repay the principal upon maturity to them.

-The amount of credit a company is usually able to borrow (i.e. borrowing capacity) is based on its ‘creditworthiness’.
-This is typically predicated on factors such as a company’s loan repayment record, credit score, financial standing, collateral on offer, and debt-to-income ratio.
+The amount of credit a company is usually able to avail of (i.e. borrowing capacity) is based on its credit-worthiness.
+The same is predicated on factors such as a company’s loan repayment record, its credit score, financial standing, collateral on offer and debt-to-income ratio.
 Another form of credit is a supplier giving products to a customer and getting paid at a later date.
-This definition focuses on credit from the perspective of corporate banks.
+This blog focuses on credit from the perspective of banks.

 Key Learning Points